That night was cold.

 People experiencing homelessness, with nowhere to go, doing nothing but sleeping in a space created for the public, in broad daylight.
 What a scandal.

-God forbid a tourist walk by and see a homeless person.
+God forbid a tourist walk by and see someone taking a nap on a park bench.

 Once we were run off the park by the cops, we were picked up by Covenant House’s Outreach bus.
 We were going to go to different areas where at risk youths were known to live and hand out hygiene kits.